-The 8 Step Guide to Speed Up Your WordPress Website
+8 Proven Ways to Speed Up Your WordPress Website

 Website speed is more important now than ever.
 A site that takes longer than expected to load can lead to significant revenue loss.
-It’s best if your site loads in under 2 seconds, and anything longer than that will only cause surfers to bounce away.
-You do not want to lose to your competition on account of only a few seconds.
+It’s best if your site loads in under 2 seconds, and anything longer than that will only cause visitors to leave.
+You do not want to lose visitors to your competition because of a few seconds.
 So what do you do?
 How do you increase your website speed?
-In this post we will examine 8 ways to increase the speed of your website.
+In this post, we will examine 8 ways to increase the speed of your website.

 This list is by no means exhaustive.
 There are dozens of ways of increasing your website speed, and some are methods that require advanced knowledge.
 As someone who has ventured into the world of blogging, there can be many things that we don’t understand.
-An experienced programmer can help, but the above steps can be undertaken by those with a basic though solid knowledge of WordPress.
+An experienced programmer can help, but the methods below can be undertaken by those with a basic but solid knowledge of WordPress.

 Here are 8 ways to speed up your WordPress website: